dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/range_detection.md

 ### 2. Get the missile range of the player

 Using the player object `obj` we can get the missile range as follows.
-Remember to convert an integer or pygame will crash.
+Remember to convert it to an integer or pygame will crash.

 	missle_range = int( obj.get_missile_range() )

 ### 3. Draw the circle

 Once we have the center position and the range we have everything we need to draw a circle.
-The `surface` was provided to us by as a parameter and we can just use the `color` that was provided to us. *You can create your own color as a tuple with RGB values*.
+The `surface` was provided to us as a parameter and we can just use the `color` that was previously calculated for us. *You can create your own color as a tuple with RGB values. `(255, 255, 255)` would be white.*.

 	pygame.draw.circle(surface, color, (x,y), missle_range, 1)